vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/05_ekAdashI.md

 is on the day which is wholly covered by dvādaśī and the pāraṇā is on the next day when dyādaśī ends.
 In any cases other than those specified above ekādaśī is the fast day and dvādaśī is the pāraṇā day.
 Nāradapurāṇa (pārvārdha, chap.
 29 verse 45) pre scribes that if there are two ekādaśīs, whether in the bright half or dark half, a householder should fast on the earlier of the two and ascetics (yatis) on the later.
 Sannyāsins and widows are governed by the rules for Vaisnavas.
 Smārtas (all those who are not Vaisnavas) are not affected by the doctrine of aruṇodayavedha but only by sūryodayavedha i. e. if there is daśami before sunrise and an ekādaśī follows from sunrise, smārtas have to observe a fast on the ekādaśī.
 There are many texts that are apparently in conflict, but the Kālanirnaya (pp. 251-256) and Nirṇayasindhu (pp. 37-44) introduce order by showing that some texts refer to Vaiṣṇayas alone, some to Smārtas alone and some to both.
 The Ekādaśītattva (p.
 55) brings together many of the conclu sions about the fast tithi and the pāraṇātithi.

 There are cases where the texts sometimes allow fast on ekādaśī even though mixed with daśami.
 This occurs when dvadasi does not exist even for a short time on the 13th tithi.
 But this is allowable only to Smārtas and not to Vaisnavas.
-Certain restrictions as to food and physical and mental activities had to be observed from the time sankalpa was made to the final ceremonies (pāraṇā) in ekādaśīvrata.292 It may be noted that even when a person is in mourning he has to observe ekadasi vrata.293 Certain observances were laid down as common to all vratas (including ekādaśī) viz. forbearance, truthfulness, compassion, charity, purity, restraint of senses, worship of god, homa, contentment and not misappropriating another's wealth.294 There were separate rules to be observed on daśami, ekādaśī and dvādaśī (10th tithi to 12th).
+Certain restrictions as to food and physical and mental activities had to be observed from the time sankalpa was made to the final ceremonies (pāraṇā) in ekādaśivrata.292 It may be noted that even when a person is in mourning he has to observe ekādaśī vrata.293 Certain observances were laid down as common to all vratas (including ekādaśī) viz. forbearance, truthfulness, compassion, charity, purity, restraint of senses, worship of god, homa, contentment and not misappropriating another's wealth.294 There were separate rules to be observed on daśami, ekādaśī and dvādaśī (10th tithi to 12th).
 They are somewhat overlapping.
 The observances prescribed for daśami are: vegetables, flesh; masūra pulse, eating again (after ekabhakta), sexual intercourse,

 [^292]: i asTARTE TOOTER Fit Faqayti i nadal .
 (On T I. p.
 1008).